arthurbra/HSLN-Joint-Sentence-Classification/README.md

 In order to convert the word2vec embeddings to text format (see below), I have used the following tool: https://github.com/marekrei/convertvec

+The word2vec embeddings have to be located in a subfolder embeddings: embeddings\word2vec\wikipedia-pubmed-and-PMC-w2v.txt

 ------------------------------------------------